downtocode/glauss/README.md

 Running
 -------
 Run the executable.
 Modify the options in simconf.conf and the object position data (posdata.dat) to change the system being simulated.
 Modify program behaviour with the arguments listed further below.
 Pressing 'z' will create an XYZ file snapshot of the current system, which you can open with any molecule viewer (like VMD or GDIS).
+You can run `make rem` to remove all XYZ files in the current directory or `make clean` to remove them along with the program and compiled files.

 Controls
 --------